Euro IBAN accounts offer non-EEA residents and foreign business owners fast, low-cost SEPA & SWIFT transfers with stable banks across Europe.

 - Who Can Get a Euro IBAN?

-But, the number making up an IBAN isn’t just random.
-It’s made up of two letters identifying the account holder’s country, and a variety of numbers to make up the bank account identification details.
+The number making up an IBAN isn’t just random.
+The number is made up of two letters identifying the account holder’s country and a variety of numbers to make up the bank account identification details.

-IBANs are used daily by individuals in need of fast and secure methods of sending and receiving international money transfers.
+IBANs are used daily by individuals needing fast and secure methods of sending and receiving international money transfers.

-For example, if you’re an online retailer and need to receive payments from buyers in different parts of the world, you can give them your IBAN so they can make a direct bank transfer.
+Online retailers in need of receiving payments from buyers in different parts of the world can provide their IBAN to make a direct bank transfer.

-The same goes for if you need to send money to someone overseas – simply provide their IBAN and your bank will be able to process the payment quickly and securely.
+The same goes for individuals needing to send money to someone overseas – simply provide your IBAN and your bank processes the payment quickly and securely.

 Who Can Get a Euro IBAN?

-Generally speaking, an IBAN can be an effective tool for anyone that frequently sends payments between Eurozone banks or consistently makes SEPA & SWIFT transfers.
-This is true for individuals and businesses sending or receiving transfers from a wide range of countries, including from banks in Serbia to banks in Andorra.
+Generally speaking, an IBAN is an effective tool for anyone who frequently sends payments between Eurozone banks or consistently makes SEPA & SWIFT transfers.

 - EEA residents